-You’ll build on theory to deliver practical solutions to a variety of real-world big data problems.
-The project-based assessment will give you a practical education and prepare you to apply your mathematical skills to one of the top emerging job sectors.
+Build on theory to deliver practical solutions to a variety of real-world big data problems.
+Our project-based approach to assessment will give you a practical education and help you apply your mathematical skills to one of the top emerging job sectors.

 Following from your previous learning, this module studies calculus and its applications to problem solving.
 We take a more intuitive geometric approach to learn the techniques in more depth.
 We will also set the theory up more rigorously in order to fully understand this important mathematical tool.